-When you sit an e-Learning module, the chances are you’ll learn about a topic, then click your way through the questions to test your knowledge.
+When you sit an e-Learning course, the chances are you’ll learn about a topic, then click your way through some questions to test your knowledge.

 Choose Your Own Adventure stories are no longer just for video games.
 They’ve made their way into films – like Netflix’s Bandersnatch – VR and e-Learning programs.
 And the outcomes are awesome.